ripred/Coder-X/plan.md

 2. **Testing Discipline**
    - Every new feature, bugfix, or refactor MUST include at least one relevant unit test.
-   - Unit tests must always exercise real, production code paths (not mocks/stubs).
+   - Unit tests must always exercise real, production code paths (not just mocks or stubs).
    - After any change, **run all unit tests** (not just the tests for the current feature) to ensure nothing is broken.
    - Do not proceed to the next step until all tests are passing at 100%.